chrisnash/vmail/README.markdown

 Vmail is a Vim interface to Gmail.

+This branch is to add support for GPG within Vmail.
+Current functionality includes:

+* automatically decrypt PGP encrypted messages when viewing them;

 [screenshots]

 Why Vmail?
 Because some people are 1000 times more productive and happy in [Vim][vim]